 - SharePoint and OneDrive, seamlessly integrated across the whole Office 365 suite, give night owls all-hours access to the files and data necessary to get the job done.

 Often out of range but stays in sync with mobile productivity tools.

 For salespeople and marketers who are constantly on the road, there are often limited times and places to access the internet.
-When they do get back online, these road warriors need to be able to sync with their teams and company database.
+When they do get back online, these road warriors need to be able to sync with their teams and company database with remote work software.

 - Microsoft Teams offers road warriors the flexibility to use any mobile device to get updates quickly in their spare seconds between meetings and conferences with their team in real life.

 - OneNote lets them review and add notes to files on the fly and share from their mobile devices.

 - OneDrive works even when road warriors are out of range.
 Productivity doesn’t have to stop when they’re offline- they can share files once they reconnect, keeping the team and work moving, just like them.

 Relies on mobile access and security, online or offline, on any device.

 Imagine you have a presentation in the morning, but you’re in an airport with weak Wi-Fi and a dead laptop battery.
 Welcome to the life of the jet setter.
 The best tools for the jet setters are those that enable accessibility and security as these workers hop from one city to the next.

 - SharePoint, along with the entire Office 365 suite, works across any device, so jet setters can use a tablet or phone to access the documents they need if their laptops are out of juice.